stephane.bio

 /tldr

-- A recent cyberattack in Lebanon used remote detonation technology on Hezbollah's pagers, resulting in significant casualties. - The incident raises ethical concerns about the blurring lines between combatants and civilians in cyberwarfare. - There is an urgent need for global dialogue on the legal and ethical implications of using such cyberweapons.
+- A recent cyberattack in Lebanon used remote detonations of Hezbollah pagers, resulting in significant casualties. - The attack raises ethical concerns about the blurred lines between combatants and civilians in cyberwarfare. - There is an urgent need for global dialogue on the legal and ethical implications of using cyberweapons.

 Evaluating Idea